 In this work, we analyze the process of the creation of a decentralized platform.
-Although decentralization is often touted as the guiding principle of blockchain-based platforms (Walch 2019), we argue that going too far in terms of decentralization in the process of creation of the platform can become counterproductive and that instead progressive decentralization might be a better strategy.
+Although decentralization is often touted as the guiding principle of blockchain-based platforms (Walch, 2019), we argue that going too far in terms of decentralization can become counterproductive and that instead progressive decentralization might be a better strategy.
+For the purpose of this work, we consider the setup of the platform as distinct from its functioning.
 Blockchain can be considered as a mean to achieve decentralization and have a platform without a platform owner.
-But this does not mean that complete decentralization has to be present since the platform's inception.
+But this does not mean that blockchain or complete decentralization has to be present since the platform's inception.
+We argue that progressive decentralization could be effective in successfully obtaining a decentralized platform.
+Blockchain technology then is an effective instrument to maintain the enforcement of the agreed rules and achieve trust between the participants.
+However, the rules must be collaboratively decided and agreed upon by the participants of the platform.
 The creation of a decentralized platform needs the agreement of the participants on different topics: from the technical requirements to the legal contracts.
-ABI Lab proved to be essential in leading participants to reach an agreement.
+Hence, the role of ABI Lab proved to be essential in leading participants to reach an agreement.
+Even through the mediation role played by ABI Lab, the agreement was difficult to reach, without it would have been impossible.

 As already highlighted, Italian banks are not new to the concept of collaborative projects, which is typical of the banking and finance industry.